RobertTLange/gym-swarm/README.md

 Furthermore, the environment features a predator which initially computes its nearest neighbor (in terms of Chebyshev Distance - due to diagonal movements).
 This agent is assigned to be the target.
 Afterwards, the predator continually follows the chosen target.
 In 10 percent of the transitions the predator computes the nearest neighbor and updates its target.

-An episode ends once the predator collides with an agent.
+An episode terminates once the predator collides with an agent.

 ## Reward function